Qt-dev/shootings/README.md

 ## If I had more time
 If I had more time, I would test a bit more the javascript part and particularly the view.
 I would also try my luck with integration tests with [PhantomJs](http://phantomjs.org).
+I would also try and expand the infowindow to get more info from themoviedatabase